 A nuclear reactor is made up of the following components:

-It is made up of fuel rods.
+It consists of fuel rods.
 The reactor core has a characteristic geometric shape.
 The core is cooled by a fluid, usually water.

 In some nuclear reactors the core is located inside a pool of water, about 10 to 12 meters deep, or inside a pressure vessel made of steel.